Low Sodium Sugar Cookies with Buttercream Icing Recipe

 no salt added sugar cookie dough with unsalted butter and sodium free baking powder

 Step 4: Now add in the flour – you will add 2 cups at a time, mixing in between adding the batches.
 Mix on medium speed until all the flour is well incorporated into the dough.
-The dough should be firm.
-If your dough looks crumbly or dry, you can add 1 tablespoon more vanilla extract or milk/water until it firms up.

 Recipe FAQs

-How much sodium are in sugar cookies?
+How much sodium is in a sugar cookie?

 Expert Tips

-More Low Sodium Desserts
+More Low Sodium Cookie Recipes

 Let’s keep in touch – don’t forget to follow over on Instagram, Facebook, & my Youtube channel for more easy low sodium recipes.